section-engineering-education/engineering-education/content/articles/introduction-to-gui-using-tkinter-in-python/index.md

 This command will install the Tkinter library and it's related libraries.

 ### Prerequisites
-If you don't have Python already installed, download the [latest version of Python](https://www.python.org/downloads/) and install it.
+If you don't have Python installed, download the [latest version of Python](https://www.python.org/downloads/) and install it.

 You can download a python-oriented code editor, most preferably [PyCharm](https://www.jetbrains.com/pycharm/download/) and install it.

 ### What are widgets?
 Widgets are the building blocks of graphical user interface programming, and they are used to view data or solicit input from the user.
-Here are a few examples of commonly used widgets.
+See some examples of commonly used widgets below.

 - `Frame`: The frame widget is a container that organizes and borders other widgets.
 - `Label`: The label widget is used to display text on the screen.
-- `Button`: The button widget can contain text and can perform an action when clicked.
+- `Button`: The button widget can contain text and when a button is clicked it executes an action.
 - `Entry`: The entry widget displays a single-line text field for accepting user input.
 - `Text`: A text entry widget allows you to enter multiline text.